Marius Barbeau: Field work

 In 1911, Barbeau joined the National Museum of Canada (then part of the Geological Survey of Canada) as an anthropologist under Edward Sapir.
 He worked there for his entire career, retiring in 1949.
 (The GSC subdivided in 1920.
 From that period, Barbeau was with the Victoria Memorial Museum, later renamed in 1927 as the National Museum of Canada).

 At the beginning, he and Sapir were Canada's first and only two full-time anthropologists.
 Under those auspices, Barbeau began fieldwork in 1911–1912 with the Huron-Wyandot people around Quebec City, in southern Ontario, and on their reservation in Oklahoma of the United States, collecting mostly stories and songs.

 In 1913, the German-American anthropologist Franz Boas, then affiliated with the American Folklore Society (AFS), convinced Barbeau to specialize in French-Canadian folklore.
 Barbeau began collecting such material the following year.
 In 1918, Barbeau became president of the AFS.

 In 1914, Barbeau married Marie Larocque.
 They had a family together.

-Beginning in December of 1914, Barbeau carried out three months' fieldwork in Lax Kw'alaams (Port Simpson), British Columbia, the largest Tsimshian village in Canada.
+Beginning in December 1914, Barbeau carried out three months' fieldwork in Lax Kw'alaams (Port Simpson), British Columbia, the largest Tsimshian village in Canada.
 He collaborated with his interpreter, William Beynon, a Tsimshian hereditary chief.
 The anthropologist Wilson Duff (who in the late 1950s was entrusted by Barbeau with organizing the information) has called these three months "one of the most productive field seasons in the history of [North] American anthropology."

 Barbeau and Beynon had a decades-long collaboration.
 Barbeau wrote an enormous volume of field notes—which are still mostly unpublished.
 Duff has characterized this as "the most complete body of information on the social organization of any Indian nation".
 Barbeau eventually trained Beynon in phonetic transcription, and the Tsimshian chief became an ethnological field worker in his own right.
 Barbeau and Beynon conducted field work in 1923–1924 with the Kitselas and Kitsumkalum Tsimshians and the Gitksan, who lived along the middle Skeena River.
 In 1927 and 1929, they had field seasons among the Nisga'a of the Nass River.